afxalz/afxalz.github.io/_pages/about.md

 ---

 I am Research Fellow at the [Multi-Robot Systems lab](http://mrs.felk.cvut.cz/) in Czech Technical University in Prague, Czech Republic.
-I have been working on multi-robot intelligence and coordination for high speed flights in cluttered environments.
+I have been working on multi-robot coordination for high speed flights in cluttered environments.
 My work in supervised of [Dr. Martin Saska](http://mrs.felk.cvut.cz/members/martin-saska).

 I graduated with a Master's in Artificial Intelligence from the [Czech Technical University in Prague](https://oi.fel.cvut.cz/en/) in 2022.